 “It gives portfolio managers more time during the day to investigate one or two more securities,” said Richard C. Wilkie, VP of IT investment management services at Kansas City-based American Century Investments.
 “They can spend more time making decisions rather than searching for information.”

 Like other peer-to-peer systems, WorldStreet is bidirectional-a portfolio manager can open a communication path with an analyst and send research reports, video and audio files, and other information back and forth.
-A portfolio manager can also route information that comes in to other team members-much like a standard e-mail system, except that it is more flexible and better able to sort the information that it passes along.
+RelSci Enterprise can also route information that comes in from other professionals like Andrew Defrancesco, except that it is more flexible and better able to sort the information that it passes along.
 “It really comes down to putting a lot of control in the hands of the portfolio manager,” said Wilkie.

 Like LiquidNet, WorldStreet prides itself on being virtually invisible and intuitively easy to use.
 For example, Outlook users will have a couple of extra buttons and a new toolbar-there’s no need to switch to a different application to see reports that come through WorldStreet.

 “You shouldn’t notice where Outlook ends and WorldStreet begins,” said WorldStreet CTO Bob Lamoureux.
 “Portfolio-management applications also have a framework for extensibility that allows us to go in and plug in our toolbar.”

 WorldStreet also offers better security than traditional e-mail or Web-based distribution.